Credioni/capstone/README.md

 | ✅Planning    | 🚧Model + UI Skeletons | Creating python backend |  Polishing   |

-1. Implement a basic text-based RAG model using LangChain.
-2. Enhance retrieval with multimodal embeddings (OpenAI CLIP for images, Whisper for audio transcripts).
-3. Use FAISS for vector-based retrieval of images, videos, and text data.
-4. Develop a research assistant UI that allows users to enter text queries and get relevant text, images, and video sources.
-5. Fine-tune retrieval strategies for scientific literature by integrating the arXiv dataset.
-6. Evaluate accuracy by comparing AI retrieval against traditional document search.

 # Project 17: Multimedia Large Language Model Applications with Multimedia Embedding RAG

 ## Basic Idea